bjrodrigu/Project_08/SKELETON.md

 Map Integration: Google Maps API (to be implemented later)

 Features (Walking Skeleton):
-Basic Spring Boot backend that serves a simple "Hello, World!" message.
-React frontend displaying a hardcoded list of campus locations.
-MySQL database setup with a simple `locations` table and basic CRUD functionality (create and read).
-A simple API that connects the backend to the frontend.
+For this project’s walking skeleton, users should be able to view a list of campus locations along with their associated rating.
+Additionally, users should be able to leave their own rating and have it updated in the location’s overall score.

 This serves as a foundation to build on while ensuring that each part of the system is connected and working together.